Water in the Universe

 determined by analyzing the spectrum of light emitted or absorbed by the elements that

+compose it.
 A spectrum is a display of the intensity of light emitted at each wavelength.

 Each type of molecules has a unique spectrum of light.
 Thus, if the spectrum of